Cybeaster/Raytracer/README.md

 We may want to serialize the scene to different files or use different renderers and raytracers.
 For this purpose `OApplication` has pointers to all of them.

 `ORenderer` is responsible for rendering the scene into a frame buffer.
-It receives and raytracer to build the scene.
+It receives raytracer to build the scene.
-Once the scene is build it gives the buffer to onto the next stage - serialization (`OPPMSerializer` in this case).
+Once the scene is built it gives the buffer to onto the next stage - serialization (`OPPMSerializer` in this case).

 Each type of the material inherits from the base class SMaterial and implements the virtual function IMaterial::Scatter.